Everything PR News

 What is General Mills?

-General Mills is one of the largest consumer packaged goods companies in North America.
-Headquartered in Golden Valley, Minnesota, with operations across approximately 100 countries, General Mills operates a portfolio of approximately 100+ brands across cereal, snacks, baking products, refrigerated and frozen meals, yogurt, ice cream, and pet food.
-The company generates revenue in the high-teens billions of dollars annually.
+One of the largest CPG companies in North America.
+Headquartered in Golden Valley, Minnesota.
+Operations across 100 countries.
+Roughly 100 brands across cereal, snacks, baking, refrigerated and frozen meals, yogurt, ice cream, and pet food.
+High-teens to low-twenty billions in annual revenue.

 What brands does General Mills own?

-General Mills's major brands include Cheerios (including Honey Nut Cheerios), Wheaties, Lucky Charms, Cinnamon Toast Crunch, Cocoa Puffs, Trix, Reese's Puffs, Chex, Total, Fiber One, Kix, Nature Valley, Annie's, Larabar, Pillsbury, Totino's, Old El Paso, Yoplait, Liberté, Häagen-Dazs (international markets), Betty Crocker, Bisquick, Gold Medal flour, Blue Buffalo (pet food), and approximately 80 additional brands across the broader portfolio.
+Cheerios (and Honey Nut Cheerios), Wheaties, Lucky Charms, Cinnamon Toast Crunch, Cocoa Puffs, Trix, Reese's Puffs, Chex, Total, Fiber One, Kix, Nature Valley, Annie's, Larabar, Pillsbury, Totino's, Old El Paso, Yoplait, Liberté, Häagen-Dazs (international markets only), Betty Crocker, Bisquick, Gold Medal flour, Blue Buffalo, plus roughly 80 additional brands.

 Who handles General Mills's public relations?